Strikeeaglechase/VTOLScriptingLanguage/readme.md

 define globalUnitActions: ScenarioGlobalUnitActions = 3;
 ```

+> [!NOTE]
+> Arguments to VTOL methods must be literals, this is a restriction of VTOL.
+This applies to the above built in functions, and all unit methods.
+Your own custom functions can use variables/expressions as arguments as expected.

 ## Units

 Referencing VTOL units is via a "Unit List", which effectively acts like an array of units.